Daniel217957/Evaluating-a-Manufacturing-Process/README.md

 # Identifying Outliers: Evaluating a Manufacturing Process
 ![cranks and cogwheels](Manufacturing%20Folder/manufacturing.jpg)
 ## Skills
-SQL:Subquerying, Nested Queries, Window functions, Joins, Statistics, Sorting and Filtering(CASE WHEN, WHERE and ORDER BY clauses)
+SQL: Subquerying, Nested Queries, Window functions, Joins, Statistics, Sorting and Filtering(CASE WHEN, WHERE and ORDER BY clauses)
 ## Project Context
 The manufacturing process is important for piecing together a finished product.
 Each part of the process must be monitored to produce items that meet certain key standards or criteria.
 This will ensure a smooth-running manufacturing process, consistently making high-quality products.
 ## What I Analyzed